oholiab/vrhackspace/README.md

 The dependencies for building on Ubuntu are listed in the Dockerfile in the top level.
 You should be able to extrapolate to your OS.

+Alternatively, if you just want to run the thing, the dependencies are:
+- docker
+- docker-compose

-Alternatively, if you just want to run the thing, you can just run `make` at the top level with docker installed - it will take a while but it'll build all the stuff you need and run on X session :0.
-Be aware that this will leave a container running in the background, so it's up to you to learn how to stop that!
+You can just run `make` at the top level with docker installed - it will take a while but it'll build all the stuff you need and run on X session :0.
+Be aware that this will leave a container running in the background if you don't let it close down properly afterwards, so ensure you let it shut down or run `make clean` after you're done.

 ####Making it go
 DISCLAIMER: This runs from an ubuntu base image which I have never audited,